Welcome to our comprehensive Spanish pronunciation guide!

 Now, read those four words at the beginning one more time.
 What images do you see when you read them?
 These words have the ability to evoke an image or sensation in your...Read More

 Whether you’re learning Spanish or already know how to speak the language, rolling your r’s is one of the milestones that will help you go from good to great!
 Some words, like carro and caro (car and expensive) require the speaker to roll their r’s correctly in order to distinguish one from the other.

 So, how do you do it?
-Some people seem to be able to roll them right off the...Read More
+Some people seem to be able to roll them right off the bat...Read More

 As a native Spanish speaker, I’ve had the pleasure to work with people from all over the world.
-One of the common themes that I see my coworkers struggling with is Spanish pronunciation.
+One of the common themes that I see my coworkers struggling with is Spanish pronunciation of vowels.
 Now, this is not because it’s a hard language to speak, but because they can be a little shy about their accent.
-From my experience, most Latinoamericanos greatly appreciate when a person makes an...Read More
+From my experience, most Latinoamericanos greatly appreciate when a person...Read More

 One of the more exciting aspects of learning a new language is finding out the unusual characters it contains, and Spanish is no exception.
 Not only do we have special characters like ‘ñ’, but also combined characters like ‘ll.’
 There are also some letters that sound the same and others whose sound depends on its placement in a word.

 Phew!
-All that can make your head spin if you take...Read More
+All that can make your head spin if you take it...Read More